 As I do every Constitution Day, September 17th, I share some history about the first Constitutional Convention.
 Yep, more history that many are not aware of and that is no longer being taught in our government schools.
-You’ll also note I’m linking to my previous 2 part series: The Reason for The Constitution on this Constitution Day.

 “A primary object should be the education of our youth in the science of government.
 In a republic, what species of knowledge can be equally important?
 And what duty more pressing than communicating it to those who are to be the future guardians of the liberties of the country?”